tomatosz/algebra-in-vr/README.md

 Using Github:

 1. Download GIT
-2. (Recommended) download Gitkraken or some other program to help you work with GIT
+2. (Recommended) download Gitkraken or some other program to help you work with GIT (can just use GIT GUI though)
 3. Create a branch
 4. Pull the branch
 5. Change files in the pulled branch as you like